RTurney/frontend-dev-app-test/README.md

-# This is the Blackbullion Frontend dev test app
+# Blackbullion Frontend dev test app

 Hi, this is my attempt at the Blackbullion front-end dev test app.
 I have included the initial instructions in the Instructions.md file.